mkffl/mkffl.github.io/_posts/2021-10-28-Decisions-Part-2.markdown

 res4: Double = 2.81
 ```

 The LLR and ROC plots help to make sense of the disagremment between AUC and $E(\text{risk})$.

-The high $-\theta$ value penalises false positives more than false negatives, which makes sense because there are many more non-targets for only slightly lower Cfa.
-This corresponds to a high optimal score cut-off and a steep ROC isocost located in the lower left-hand corner.

-The LLR plot confirms the previous AUC results, as can be seen from hiAUC's steeper LLR curve vs lowAUC's line that is flatter around 0.
+First, the LLR plot confirms that hiAUC's AUC is higher because of its steeper LLR line. lowAUC's LLR line is flatter around 0 for negative scores, and LLR values near 0 corresponds to less discrimination power.

-lowAUC can identify more positives than hiAUC while keeping fpr low, as can be seen by the steep increase of its ROC curve.
-In other words, hiAUC needs to be closer to an all-$\omega_0$ classifer to keep a low enough fpr, and that means it has a higher expected risk.
+The high $-\theta$ means that false positives are penalised more than false negatives, so the optimal cut-off point will be in the bottom-left corner where fpr remains high.
+The better performing recognizer will have the steeper ROC curve, and that's not highAUC.
+Starting from the bottom-left corner at (Pmiss=1, Pfa=0), highAUC's derivative quickly drops below the high value required by the application type, which leaves the optimal threshold close to its maximum observed value, which makes hiAUC not very different from a dummy rule that assigns every instance to non-target.
+We shall call this extreme case an all-$\omega_0$ classifer.

+lowAUC's ROC curve is very steep in the high Pmiss, low Pfa region, which makes it possible for lowAUC to identify more positives than hiAUC while keeping fpr low enough, which translates into a lower expected risk.
+Past the 0.1 mark, lowAUC quickly flattens, which would make its performance worse for most application types, hence its lower AUC.
+The key point is that AUC measures the overall discrimination ability, i.e. all application types, but it doesn't say how a classifier performs locally, i.e. on specific application types.

 {% include Demo17-llrRoc4panes.html %}